hdmsantander/archinaut-action/README.md

 # Archinaut Analyzer
-Executes complexity and dependency analysis over a *java* project, generates metrics and generates an XML JUnit report that allows for threshold verification on those metrics.
+Executes complexity and dependency analysis using [Archinaut](https://github.com/hdmsantander/archinaut) over a *java* project, generates metrics and if desired generates an XML JUnit report that allows for a threshold verification on those metrics.

 ## Basic inputs